 Drip irrigation also gave the highest yield with 319 mm of water use as compared to surface irrigation and drip irrigation system with LLDPE plastic mulch increased yield by 57 % over surface irrigation with same quantity of irrigation water.
-Similar results have been obtained by Tiwari et al. (1998a) for okra crop at Kharagpur, West Bengal.
+Similar results have been obtained by Tiwari et al. (1998) for okra crop at Kharagpur, West Bengal.
 Paul et al. (2013) conducted a study on drip irrigation with plastic mulching; this system increased yield by 57% and net seasonal income by 54%.
-Sivanappan et al.(1987) conducted a study on drip irrigation for okra and the result revealed that water saved was as high as 84.7% and noted a slight increase in yield by 7.6%.
-In one study on tomato crop (Carpena, et al. 2003), automated irrigation system with feedback from soil moisture sensors resulted in 73% reduction in water use, when compared with standard commercial practices, without any effect on the yield.
+Sivanappan et al. (1987) conducted a study on drip irrigation for okra and the results revealed that water saved was as high as 84.7% and noted a slight increase in yield by 7.6%.
+In one study on tomato crop (Carpena et al. 2003), automated irrigation system with feedback from soil moisture sensors resulted in 73% reduction in water use, when compared with standard commercial practices, without any effect on the yield.

 Automatic drip irrigation system involves digital timer, submersible pump and drip irrigation materials.
-The house hold purpose we have adopted digital timer rather than volume based irrigation method.
-Cost of the equipments also plays a major role to adopt this mechanism at farmers’ level.
+For house hold purpose, we have adopted digital timer rather than volume-based irrigation method.
+Cost of the equipment also plays a major role to adopt this mechanism at farmers’ level.
 Hence all the inputs are affordable to them.
 The advantages are shown in below.

 2.1Advantages

-Automation eliminates the manual operation of opening or closing valves \\
+Automation eliminates the manual operation of opening or closing valves.

 Possibility to change frequency of irrigation and fertigation processes and to optimise these processes